benpaulsen4/YoutubeStats/readme.md

 - [x] Add new analytics metrics
   - New metrics are lifetime/recent Monthly Average Growth which can help indicate a channels performance relative to its past performance and its peers
   - From the new metrics, a prediction system has been introduced to predict how many subscribers the channel will have in 6 months
-- [ ] Translate channel handles to channel IDs automatically
+- [x] Translate channel handles to channel IDs automatically
   - As Youtube transitions away from publicly displaying IDs, it becomes harder to get them, this would greatly simplify things
+- [ ] Add 'Awards' feature
+  - This will introduce podium style awards for the best performance across all groups for specific metrics
 - [ ] Allow writing analytics reports to text files
   - This will make storing historical copies of analytics simpler
   - (?)
 A GUI could invalidate the need for this by generating analytics on the fly for any point in time selected